What causes a collapsed disc?

 Causes of a collapsed disc

 A collapsed disc can develop due a series of degenerative conditions, meaning conditions that develop as the spine naturally deteriorates and weakens with age.
 These degenerative conditions can include:

 - Degenerative disc disease.
 As a person ages, the spinal discs can become weaker and lose water content.
 When this happens, the discs tend to lose height and the space between the vertebrae can become smaller.

-- Herniated disc – This condition occurs when the jelly-like interior of an intervertebral disc extrudes through a tear in the disc’s tough exterior.
-The tear can be caused by degenerative changes that occur as a person ages, or as a result of traumatic injury.
+- Herniated disc.
+This condition occurs when the jellylike interior of a disc pushes through a tear in the disc’s tough exterior.
+The tear can be caused by degenerative changes that occur as a person ages or as a result of traumatic injury.

-- Bulging disc – The causes of a bulging disc are similar to those of a herniated disc.
-With this condition, however, the interior of the disc remains contained within the outer fibers, but the disc becomes flattened and extends beyond its usual perimeters.
+- Bulging disc.
+The causes of a bulging disc are similar to those of a herniated disc.
+With this condition, however, the interior of the disc remains contained within the outer layer, but the disc becomes flattened and extends beyond its usual perimeter.

 Other causes of a collapsed disc include sudden injury or trauma that causes the disc to flatten and change shape.

 Symptoms are typically experienced when the space between the vertebrae becomes so narrowed that nearby spinal nerve roots are compressed.
 When a spinal nerve is compressed, patients can experience the following symptoms: